Troubleshooting Roku App Device Detection

 To fix Roku app device detection issues, ensure both your Roku device and mobile device are on the same Wi-Fi network.
 Restart both devices to refresh connections.
 Check for updates on the Roku app and your device’s operating system.
 If problems persist, uninstall and reinstall the Roku app.
 Sometimes, network settings or router configurations might block the connection, so resetting your router could help.
 If none of these steps work, contacting Roku support might be necessary.
 Following these steps should resolve most detection issues, making your streaming experience smooth again.

-Why can't my Roku app find my device?
+Why won't my Roku app recognize my device?

-What should I do if my Roku app still can't detect my device?
+What should I do if my Roku Streaming Stick isn’t working?

 Was this page helpful?